 Prior to joining Gibson Dunn, Jake was a Senior Trial Counsel at the U.S. Department of Justice, having split his time over an eight-year career between the Civil Division’s Fraud Section and the Antitrust Division’s Technology and Digital Platforms Section.

-At the Antitrust Division, Jake served as a member of the winning litigation team in the Google search antitrust enforcement action.
+At the Antitrust Division, Jake served as a member of the litigation team in the Google search antitrust enforcement action.

 Prior to joining the Justice Department, Jake spent twelve years in private practice at two prominent international law firms in New York and Washington D.C. where his practice focused on complex civil litigation and appeals.